grafana/tutorials/tutorials/build-a-panel-plugin.md

 [[**import** [create-plugin](shared/create-plugin.md)]]

-## The render function
+## Render the panel

-Since Grafana 6.X, panels are ReactJS components.
-The simplest panel consists of a single function, the `render` function.
+Since Grafana 6.x, panels are [React components](https://reactjs.org/docs/components-and-props.html).
+The simplest panel consists of a single function, the `render` function, which returns the content of the panel.

-The `render` function returns the content of the panel.
+In this step, you'll customize how your panel looks like, by editing its `render` function.

 ### Display the health of a service